magnesj/ResInsight/docs/CellResults.md

 The calculations are performed by a library called [opm-flowdiagnostics](https://github.com/OPM/opm-flowdiagnostics) developed by [SINTEF Digital](http://www.sintef.no/sintef-ikt/#/).

 This method is based on the presence of a flux field, and will use the flux field written to the eclipse result data file (Cell Properties: FLRGAS, FLRWAT, FLROIL) if available.
-If these are not available, the flux field is estimated by algorithms in the opm-flowdiagnostics-applications library.
+If these are not available, the flux field is estimated by algorithms in the opm-flowdiagnostics-applications library based on pressure differences, relative and absolute permeability and viscosity.
+Other effects are not included.

 A more elaborate description of the technique and how it can be  utilized, can be found at Sintef's web site [here](http://www.sintef.no/projectweb/mrst/modules/diagnostics/).
 The MRST tool described is a Matlab predecessor of the flow diagnostics calculations developed for ResInsight.